liemingtang/mep_ainabox/README.md

 #### 3. **Support Services** ✅
 - **File Watcher** (Port 8009): Monitor local folders for new documents
+  - Real-time file monitoring using watchdog library
+  - Automatic file detection and upload to core processor
+  - File validation and metadata creation
+  - Asynchronous processing with error handling
+  - API endpoints for status monitoring and manual processing

 #### 4. **Infrastructure Services** ✅
 - **PostgreSQL**: Document metadata and relationships